MoonlightOwl/LittleTanks/README.md

 You need to click first menu item (in square brackets) to change "package".

 For example: "_level_", "_metal_", "_maze_" or "_test_".

+Score table for any level pack, can be found in `/scores/` directory.
+Just remove corresponding file, to clear the table.

 ## Credits